Emory-CBIS/MultiView.LOCUS/README.md

   Multi-View LOCUS employs low-rank decomposition to capture intrinsic, structured patterns within connectivity matrices.
 This efficiently reduces model complexity and enhances interpretability.

 - **Universal Sparsity Regularization**:
-  Sparsity regularization (L1, Hardthreshold or SCAD penalties) is applied element-wise to latent sources
+  Sparsity regularization (L1, Hardthreshold or SCAD penalties) is applied element-wise to latent sources within a low-rank structure.

 - **Common versus view-specific sources**:
   The common and view-specific sources are considered simutaneously in our model.